MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/isolate-model-app-issues.md

 Ideally, compare with an out-of-the-box one that has not been customized.
 For example, if the issue is with a table (entity) you created, check an out-of-the-box table.

 If the problem does not happen elsewhere, compare the differences with how they are configured.
 Perhaps table relationships and permissions are set up differently.
-Or a table is not enabled for Unified Client.
+Or a table is not enabled for Unified Interface.

 ## Re-create items